fbpx

 How can I improve my chances of getting a car loan while on Centrelink?

-What happens if I miss payments on a car loan while receiving Centrelink payments?
+What happens if I miss payments on my car loan?

 Can I get a car loan with existing debts?

 It's possible to get a car loan while on Centrelink with existing debts, but it may affect your eligibility and loan terms.
 Lenders assess your debt-to-income ratio to determine your ability to manage additional debt responsibly.
-If your existing debts consume a significant portion of your income, lenders may view you as a higher risk borrower and offer less favourable loan terms, such as higher interest rates or lower loan amounts.
+If your existing debts take up a significant portion of your income, lenders are likelier to offer higher interest rates or lower loan amounts.

-Are car loans still available to casual-working single parents?
+Are car loans still available to casual workers?

-Yes – we can arrange financing for casual workers, provided you’re earning a relatively stable income and meet our lenders’ minimum requirements relating to annual earnings.
+Yes – we can arrange financing for casual workers, provided you’re earning a relatively stable income and meet one of our lenders’ minimum criteria.
+Your Centrelink income will still need to meet their requirements to be included as income on your application.

 Am I eligible for a car loan if I've just started a new job?